redhat-performance/badfish/README.md

 * WARNING: Use this carefully, vendor defaults differ and may be disruptive.
 Do not use this in the Scale Lab or ALIAS.

 ### Check current boot order
 To check the current boot order of a specific host you can use the ```--check-boot``` option which will return an ordered list of boot devices.
-Additionally you can pass the ```-i``` option which will in turn print on screen what type of host does the current boot order match (Foreman or Director).
+Additionally you can pass the ```-i``` option which will in turn print on screen what type of host does the current boot order match as those defined on the iDRAC interfaces yaml.
 ```
 ./src/badfish/badfish.py -H mgmt-your-server.example.com -u root -p yourpass -i config/idrac_interfaces.yml --check-boot
 ```